ROHINGYA CULTURAL MEMORY CENTRE

 In collaboration with Books Unbound, David led the team to publish a comprehensive Visual Dictionary of Rohingya Culture, a trilingual publication aiming to provide the Rohingya community with a culturally appropriate educational tool that features and illustrates their own unique heritage.
 Following the successful distribution of the dictionary, a series of animated films was also produced featuring traditional and motivational stories led by two young characters pursuing adventures in the camps.

 Throughout the project, David compiled a comprehensive list of resources and curatorial references about Rohingya history, society, language, literature, arts, music, culture and film, as well as photography, publications, international exhibitions and Rohingya organisations worldwide.

 Through this creative platform, Rohingya artisans and artists share their struggles, their confounded expectations and desires, and their efforts to find meaning in their existence.
 Above all, the arts and crafts of the Rohingya people seek to illuminate their human condition which, fuelled by imagination, allows them to grow and stretch beyond their physical boundaries into the imaginary realm, a place of contemplation, self-care, hope and celebration.

 Further information can be found on the RCMC website and Instagram page, as well as the IOM website and the official press release.
-Read news coverage of the RCMC in these articles by Reuters Foundation, Swiss Info and the Dhaka Tribune.
+Press coverage of the project can be found at Reuters Foundation, Swiss Info, DE51GN and the Dhaka Tribune.
 The RCMC had its first exhibition in Bangladesh in December 2020 at the Canadian High Commission in Dhaka under the title No Place like Home.
 A second exhibition was set up in September 2021 at the North South University in Dhaka supported by the Embassy of the Netherlands (see Dhaka Tribune press coverage).